-Students are expected to have read and abide by the University statement on Academic Integrity available on page 58 of the Saint Louis University's Undergraduate Catalog.
+The governing University-level Academic Integrity Policy can be accessed on the Provost's Office website.
 A more detailed policy statement is given by the College of Arts & Science (www.slu.edu/colleges/AS/academic_honesty.html), also applying to this course.
 In addition to those general statements, we wish to discuss our policy in the context of this course.
 When it comes to learning and understanding the general course material, you may certainly use other reference materials and you may have discussions with other students in this class or other people from outside of this class.
 This openness pertains to material from the text, practice problems, general syntax and use of the C++ language or other computing tools.